fiduswriter/simple-datatables/ajax.md

 Load remote data.

-The easiest method is to just pass the url to the remote data and the instance will process and insert the data.
+The easiest method is to just pass the url to the remote data (JSON) and the instance will process and insert the data.

 ```javascript
 var dataTable = new DataTable(myTable, {